From inception, the Fund has given $1,140,000 to support lighting education in North America.

 All are available at no charge.

-FOR THE 2019 GRANT CYCLE, PROPOSALS WILL BE DUE IN NOVEMBER 30th, 2018, NOT IN FEBRUARY 2019, AND THE GRANTS AND AWARDS WILL BE GIVEN IN MARCH 2019.
-EXACT DATES TO BE ANNOUNCED AT A LATER DATE.
+FOR THE 2019 GRANT CYCLE, PROPOSALS WILL BE DUE NOVEMBER 30, 2018, NOT IN FEBRUARY 2019, AND THE GRANTS AND AWARDS WILL BE GIVEN IN MID-MARCH IN CONJUNCTION WITH LEDUCATION IN NEW YORK CITY.